 |State||Annual cost||6-month cost||Weekly cost|

-Factors that influence the average cost of renters insurance
+How credit scores affects the cost of renters insurance

 If your possessions were damaged or destroyed, your deductible is the amount of money you would have to pay to replace them before insurance coverage takes over.
 For renters insurance, deductibles usually range between $500 to $1,000.
 The higher your deductible, the lower your premium will be.
 However, keep in mind that higher deductibles mean paying more money out-of-pocket towards a loss.
 Only choose a high deductible if you can afford it.